heroiclabs/nakama-unreal/README.md

 1. Open your Unreal project folder (for example, `C:\\MyUnrealProject\\`) in Explorer or Finder.
 2. If one does not already exist, create a `Plugins` folder here.
 3. Copy the `Nakama` folder from [nakama-unreal](https://github.com/heroiclabs/nakama-unreal/releases) and put it in the `Plugins` folder
-4. Copy the `NakamaBlueprints` folder from this repository, containig the NakamaBlueprints.uplugin from the nakama-unreal release you downloaded, into this `Plugins` folder.
-5. You should now have `Nakama` in your Plugins folder

 **Optionally:** you can put the plugins inside your Unreal Engine plugin folder (for example, `C:\Program Files\Epic Games\UE_4.26\Engine\Plugins\Marketplace`) to use the plugin on multiple projects.